GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

 If you're planning to use a single environment, it's best to create the secret and service account in the project that contains the JIT Groups application.
-If you're planning to use multiple environments, and delegate the administration of these environments to different teams, then it's best to create a deciated project for each environment and create the secret and service account there.
+If you're planning to use multiple environments, and delegate the administration of these environments to different teams, then it's best to create a dedicated project for each environment and create the secret and service account there.

 ![Example with 3 environments](images/environments-example.png)